 - Pour over the pureed sauce and simmer for 15 minutes.

-- Add remaining coconut cream, remaining mangoes and capsicum then simmer for 5 minutes.
+- Add remaining coconut milk, remaining mangoes and capsicum then simmer for 5 minutes.

 - Season with fish sauce/sea salt and freshly ground black pepper.